About the Labour Force Survey (LFS)

 What are the participation levels?

-The LFS household specific response rates were below 40% during the coronavirus pandemic (including information for earlier waves rolled forward for refusals) down from around 50% at the start of 2010.
-Response rates have continued to fall, dropping to less than 25% in recent data collections.
+In line with other countries conducting household surveys, the LFS response rates have been falling.
+The LFS household specific response rates fell from around 50% at the start of 2010 to below 40% during the onset of the coronavirus (COVID-19) pandemic (April-June 2020, including information for earlier waves rolled forward for refusals).
+Following the pandemic, rates continued to decline, dropping to less than 25%.
+However, recent LFS quarters have shown signs of improvement with response rates rising above 25%.
 More details about LFS response rates and other quality-related issues are available in the LFS Performance and Quality Monitoring Reports.

 The LFS allows interviewers to take answers to questions by proxy if a respondent is unavailable.
 This is usually from another related adult who is a member of the same household.
 About a third of the LFS responses are collected by proxy, with variation in this proportion by age, sex, ethnicity and economic activity.

-Dawe and Knight (1997)4 showed that for many key variables the agreement between proxy informants and the same information given by the subjects themselves to be high - above 80%.
+Dawe and Knight (1997)1showed that for many key variables the agreement between proxy informants and the same information given by the subjects themselves to be high - above 80%.
 However, for those variables requiring very detailed numerical information such as hours worked, agreement was found to be less satisfactory.

 For more detailed background information on the LFS than is given here see 'The LFS User Guide Volume 1: Background and Methodology'.